 For a product or service, quality is the customer’s perception or definition of excellence.

 Organisations, whether large or small benefit greatly by recognising a customer’s perception or definition of quality and implementing a quality system to produce a quality product or service – first time and every time.

-Small businesses are always trying to minimise their costs, so often site cost as a barrier to implementing a QMS.
-With competition so fierce nowadays, organisations need to be able to distinguish themselves – and what better a way than through great customer satisfaction.
+Small businesses are always trying to minimise their costs, so often site cost is a barrier to implementing a QMS.
+With competition so fierce nowadays, organisations need to be able to distinguish themselves.
+What better way than through great customer satisfaction!!
 Implementing a QMS into an organisation with a quality culture can easily reduce your cost in many ways.
 Here a just a few: